-The sunny south coast of Portugal is a year round destination though parts of it do get crowded in the summer months.
+The sunny south coast of Portugal is a year-round destination though parts of it do get crowded in the summer months.
 Base yourself in Faro for comfort and the ability to use it a central base for your daily sightseeing.
-Otherwise, look for more off the beaten track accommodations in quieter and less developed parts of the coast.
+Otherwise, look for more off-the-beaten-track accommodations in quieter and less developed parts of the coast.

 As far as sightseeing, you’ll want to relax and catch some sun at the beach but be sure to make it to the cliffs of Cabo de Sao Vicente and to road trip to the scenic villages of Alter and Salir.

-The northern Douro region is Portugal’s wine country and it is where grapes used in the making of port wine are grown and crushed before being shipped down river to Porto.
+The northern Douro region is Portugal’s wine country and it is where grapes used in the making of port wine are grown and crushed before being shipped downriver to Porto.
 Some of the country’s most stunning natural scenery can be found here and you can pay a visit throughout the year.
-There are many highlights along the way as you drive up from Lisbon including the ancient town of Obidos, the charming villages of the Beiras region, and national park of Serra da Estrela (less applicable during the winter months).
+There are many highlights along the way as you drive up from Lisbon including the ancient town of Obidos, the charming villages of the Beiras region, and the national park of Serra da Estrela (less applicable during the winter months).

 Part 3: Porto (3 Days)

-The last of these 10 days in Portugal will be spent in the country’s second largest city and another charmer.
-The city of Porto sits close to the mouth of Douro River and was once a strategic port for the export of wine or anything that could be shipped down river.
+The last of these 10 days in Portugal will be spent in the country’s second-largest city and another charmer.
+The city of Porto sits close to the mouth of Douro River and was once a strategic port for the export of wine or anything that could be shipped downriver.
 Nowadays, this affordable city boasts a great mix of historical landmarks, dining, and nightlife.
 Porto might seem a bit rundown and in need of a facelift, but this is all part of what makes this place so unique.